 Worship Times and Eucharist

 Our regular service is 11:15 a.m.
-Sunday mornings.
+Sunday mornings which includes our Sunday School program.
 We also have an early Sunday morning service at 7:30 a.m.
-Our regular service has a full choir, plenty of musical instruments, and our Sunday School Program.
-Our early morning sevice is a condensed version, but remains well attended by those who work nights and weekends, or for those who need the rest of the day.
+This service is a condensed version, but remains well attended by those who work nights and weekends, or for those who need the rest of the day.